Get started with Raspberry Pi 4 and Python

 - Setting up your Raspberry Pi 4 with balenaOS, the host OS that manages communication with balenaCloud and runs the core device operations.

-- Pushing your Python project to the balena image builder, which pulls in all necessary dependencies and creates the container image for your application.
+- Pushing your Python project to the balena image builder, which pulls in all necessary dependencies and creates the container image for your fleet.

 Once you complete these steps, your Raspberry Pi 4 will download the container image, start your application, and begin sending logs to your balena dashboard!